MEPs ponder how to fight tax havens

 Another possibility to oblige member states to move forward would be to change the legal basis for the discussion, from rules on tax policies to competition.
 That would allow decisions to be taken by a majority vote, rather than through unanimity.

-"This what we have to do," said Green MEP Eva Joly, who in the past was a judge specialised in corruption cases.
+"This what we have to do," said Green MEP Eva Joly, who previously was a judge specialising in corruption cases.

 She said that European Commission president Jean-Claude Juncker promised to do so when he was examined by the Pana committee.
 But MEPs in other groups warned that the legal arguments for such a move were not solid enough and that some countries could take the case to the EU Court of Justice.

-Jezek also pointed out that many member states would be reluctant to abandon the unanimity rule out of fear of being dragged into discussion on their tax rates.
+Jezek also pointed out that many member states would be reluctant to abandon the unanimity rule out of fear of being dragged into discussion on their own tax rates.

-While member states will continue to talk about what could be done, MEPs will vote over the Pana committee report in December, hoping that recommendations will be followed.
+While member states will continue to talk about what could be done, MEPs will vote on the Pana committee report in December, hoping that recommendations will be followed.

-Left-wing groups argue that the Parliament should set up a new special inquiry on the Paradise Papers, in order to summon companies and individuals to get more details about tax dodging activities, but right-wing MEPs say that it is not necessary or that the Pana committee could be simply extended if needed.
+Left-wing groups argue that the Parliament should set up a new special inquiry on the Paradise Papers, in order to summon companies and individuals to get more details about tax-dodging activities, but right-wing MEPs say that it is not necessary or that the Pana committee could be simply extended if needed.

 For the longer term, MEPs are pondering whether to create a permanent committee on tax issues, or to establish a sub-committee within the economic and monetary affairs committee.